 - Data collection six times a year, from all teachers, showing the current level of attainment of all the pupils they teach.
 This means that teachers and team leaders in each subject area can track the progress of pupils across the school year and intervene if pupils experience difficulties. - In the case of intervention programmes, progress is reviewed every half term, which might include testing or screening.
 These programmes are reviewed by the SENCo and the Learning Support team, who use the information to plan and design the next half term's intervention programme. - In-class additional support is reviewed weekly at Learning Support Team meetings, and at monthly department meetings.
-TAs and teachers work together on a day-to-day basis, planning and reviewing lessons. - Teachers are observed by senior leaders and line managers as part of the school professional development and progress system; the deployment of additional adults in the classroom and the progress of pupils with additional learning requirements are part of the Teacher Standards, against which the quality of teaching is measured. - The Senior Deputy Head Teacher, Mr Mark Nevola, is responsible for whole school data and tracks the school's progress against national standards.
+TAs and teachers work together on a day-to-day basis, planning and reviewing lessons. - Teachers are observed by senior leaders and line managers as part of the school professional development and progress system; the deployment of additional adults in the classroom and the progress of pupils with additional learning requirements are part of the Teacher Standards, against which the quality of teaching is measured. - The Head of School, Mr Mark Nevola, is responsible for whole school data and tracks the school's progress against national standards.
 This provides guidance for team leaders when planning the curriculum and additional support for pupils.
-Additionally, we have KS3 Progress Manager, Miss Laura Jones, and KS4 Progress Manager, Miss Lorna Billington, to analyse data and indentify specific students who are not making expected progress, or who are making greater than expected progress. - At the start and end of Year 7, the end of Year 8, and the end of Year 9, pupils are screened for reading, writing, spelling and maths skills.
+Additionally, we have Progress Managers, Miss Laura Jones, Mr Gary Dixon, to analyse data and identify specific students who are not making expected progress, or who are making greater than expected progress. - At the start and end of Year 7, the end of Year 8, and the end of Year 9, pupils are screened for reading, writing, spelling and maths skills.
 This allows us to identify when pupils may need further support, intervention, or additional assessment to detect any underlying difficulties.